sandstreamdev/eoc/client/src/modules/privacy-policy/components/PrivacyPolicy.en.md

 More specifically, we may need to process your data or share your personal information in the following situations:

 - **Vendors, Consultants and Other Third-Party Service Providers.** We may share your data with third party vendors, service providers, contractors or agents who perform services for us or on our behalf and require access to such information to do that work.
-Examples include: payment processing, data analysis, email delivery, hosting services, customer service and marketing efforts.
+Examples include: payment processing, data analysis, email delivery, app.eoc.sanddev.coming services, customer service and marketing efforts.
 We may allow selected third parties to use tracking technology on the Sites or Apps, which will enable them to collect data about how you interact with the Sites or Apps over time.
 This information may be used to, among other things, analyze and track data, determine the popularity of certain content and better understand online activity.
 Unless described in this Policy, we do not share, sell, rent or trade any of your information with third parties for their promotional purposes.

 - **Business Transfers.** We may share or transfer your information in connection with, or during negotiations of, any merger, sale of company assets, financing, or acquisition of all or a portion of our business to another company.